<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Big

-One major location where the most volunteers are able to live together is in Uganda, as well as the Dominican Republic.
+We have the biggest groups living together in Uganda and the Dominican Republic.
 In both countries, you'll have a larger group living together, which means lots of time to play games, plan vacations, and explore their country with different pockets of friends within the same group.

 The benefits of a big group are that there are more people to watch out for each other, more potential friends, and more options for vacation groups since they do have to find at least two other volunteers wanting to go to the same places they do for each vacation.